 There is no meal plan.
 Meals may be purchased at the University of Siena cafeteria (“Mensa”), and each residence also has a few small, shared kitchenettes.
 Students should budget approximately CAD$1200 for purchased and self-prepared meals for the duration of the program.

 Residence availability: Saturday, July 31 to Friday, September 3

 During the first week of classes, room assignments are often in a state of flux as some University of Siena students are still in residence.
 Students may be assigned to temporary rooms at the beginning of the program until room allocations are settled.

-Transportation between the Rome airport and the Siena residence will be provided.
+Transportation between the Rome airport and the Siena residence may be provided.